 Fiscal Instruments Description Risks Opportunities Mitigation Village allocation fund (ADD/ADK) This fiscal transfer instrument has been established and is mandatory.
 The size of transfer is determined at a minimum of 10% of the local balancing fund minus the specific allocation fund.
 There is a specific aspect where the local governments have the authority to reform or revise the formula.
 By changing the ADD/ ADK formula, resistance is expected from villages that lose their ADD compared to the previous fiscal year.
 Through reformulating ADD: It can be implemented without an additional budget.
-It is more sustainable as having ADD/ADK instrument is mandatory It requires no additional regulation except for a simple regent-level revision to incorporate the ecological index into the ADD/ADK formula.
-Apply 'on-top' policy by optimizing an incremental increase of ADD/ADK allocation so that at the very least, the minimum ADD/ADK received by each village is similar to the previous allocation.
-Financial assistance (Bantuan Keuangan) By regulation, local governments are allowed to develop new financial assistance schemes where required to address certain objectives and local governments need to be willing to do so.
-This requires new budget allocation and stronger fiscal capacity.
+It is more sustainable as having ADD/ADK instrument is mandatory.
+It requires no additional regulation except for a simple regent-level revision to incorporate the ecological index into the ADD/ADK formula.
+Apply 'on-top' policy by optimizing an incremental increase of ADD/ ADK allocation so that at the very least, the minimum ADD/ ADK received by each village is similar to the previous allocation.
+Financial assistance (Bantuan Keuangan) governments are allowed to develop new financial assistance schemes This requires new budget allocation and stronger fiscal capacity.
 It is not mandatory and susceptible to being revoked.
 It requires new regulation (Peraturan Bupati for regencies and Peraturan Gubernur for provinces) to implement.
 All villages have the opportunity to win.
 This may create competition between villages to improve ecological performance if it is designed properly.
 Rising demand from villages for this instrument Optimize incremental increase of local revenues or reallocate budgets from idle or low prioritized spending.
 For instance, reassign budget cuts from travel or events canceled due to the Covid-19 pandemic.
-Mixed instruments While incentivizing the higher ecological performance villages, the regency government can also assist villages with lower performance by developing programs that address their specific ecological issues.
-Mixed instruments require additional budget for developing programs opportunity to increase their ecological performance.
-Optimize the incremental increase of local revenues or reallocating budgets from idle or low priority spending.
-For instance, reassign budget cuts from travel or events canceled due to the Covid-19 pandemic.
+Mixed instruments regency government can also assist villages with lower performance by developing programs that address their Mixed instruments require additional budget for developing programs opportunity to increase their ecological performance.